Skip to main content

 • Initiate your recruitment plan

-Once your research is approved, move your Research Repo card to the “Current” column.
+Once your research is approved, move your Research repo card to the “Current” column.
 Then, if you are using Perigean for recruiting, Shane Strassberg will send the kickoff email signaling Perigean to begin recruiting.

 • Kick-off call with Perigean